Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Dardanup among the top 30% of areas assessed nationwide

-Dardanup has seen approximately 33 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 167 homes were approved, with an additional 11 approvals in FY26 so far.
-This results in an average of about 2.3 people moving to the area per new home constructed over these five years, reflecting strong demand that supports property values.
+Dardanup has seen approximately 33 new homes approved each year.
+Over the past five financial years, from FY21 to FY25, a total of 167 homes were approved, with an additional 14 approved so far in FY26.
+On average, about 2.3 people have moved to the area per new home constructed over these five years, reflecting strong demand that supports property values.

-New homes are being built at an average expected construction cost value of $305,000.
-In this financial year, there have been around $5.7 million in commercial approvals, indicating the area's predominantly residential nature.
-Compared to the rest of WA, Dardanup shows approximately 67% higher construction activity per person.
-This should provide buyers with ample choice, although recent construction activity has eased somewhat.
+New homes are being built at an average expected construction cost of $305,000.
+This year alone, there has been $5.7 million in commercial approvals, indicating the area's primarily residential nature.
+Compared to the rest of WA, Dardanup shows 67.0% higher construction activity per person.
+However, construction activity has eased recently.

-Recent building activity consists solely of detached houses, maintaining the area's traditional low-density character and appealing to those seeking family homes with space.
-The location has around 156 people per dwelling approval, suggesting an expanding market.
-Population forecasts indicate Dardanup will gain approximately 407 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+All recent building activity consists of detached houses, maintaining the area's traditional low density character and appealing to those seeking space for families.
+The location currently has approximately 156 people per dwelling approval, suggesting an expanding market.
+According to AreaSearch's latest quarterly estimate, Dardanup is forecasted to gain 407 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development